Unknown Child (Titanic victim): Sidney Leslie Goodwin

 The Goodwin family.
-From left to right: William, Frederick, Charles, Lillian, Augusta, Jessie.
-At the centre is Harold.
+From left to right: William, Frederick, Charles, Harold (seated), Lillian, Augusta, Jessie.
 Sidney is not present.
-All of the Goodwins perished in the sinking.
+The entire family perished in the sinking.

 Sidney Leslie Goodwin (9 September 1910 – 15 April 1912) was a 19-month-old English boy who died during the sinking of the RMS Titanic.
 In 2008, mitochondrial DNA testing by bio-anthropologist Ryan Parr and the American Armed Forces DNA Identification Laboratory revealed his identity.
 Sidney Goodwin was the only member of his family whose body was recovered and subsequently identified.

 Sidney was born on 9 September 1910 in Melksham, Wiltshire, England.
 He was the youngest child born to Frederick Joseph and Augusta (née Tyler) Goodwin.
 Sidney had five older siblings – Lillian, Charles, William, Jessie, and Harold.

 Frederick's brother, Thomas, had already left England and was living in Niagara Falls, New York.
 Thomas wrote to Frederick, telling him about the opening of a power station there.
 It has been speculated that the Schoellkopf Hydroelectric Power Station (Station A), due to open in 1912, would have been his employer had he lived.
 Frederick, a compositor, packed up his wife and six children to prepare for the move.
 They booked third-class passage on the S.S.
 New York out of Southampton, but due to a coal strike that year the vessel's passage was delayed, and they were transferred to the RMS Titanic.
 They boarded the Titanic in Southampton as third-class passengers.

 Not much is known about the Goodwins' activities during the voyage, except that they may have been separated by sex in opposite ends of the ship, Frederick and his older sons in the bow, and Augusta with Sidney and the girls in the stern.
 Harold met and spent some time with Frank Goldsmith, who survived.

 By the time the Goodwins received a warning about the collision with the iceberg, all the lifeboats had been launched.
 The entire family perished in the sinking.
 With the exception of Sidney, none of their bodies were recovered or identified.

 A pair of shoes, believed to be Sidney's, was donated to Halifax's Maritime Museum of the Atlantic in 2002 by the descendants of a Halifax police officer who guarded the bodies and clothing of Titanic victims.

 In his book The Night Lives On, historian Walter Lord devoted a chapter ("What Happened to the Goodwins?") to the family, using the fact that they were English to challenge the White Star Line's implication that such high numbers of third-class passengers perished because they could not understand the English language.
 In September 2020, the Smithsonian Channel aired "The Curious Death of a Titanic Child", about the identification of Sidney Goodwin, as part of The Curious Life and Death of ... series.